 What do you like most about Iceland?

 "Out of all the places I've been, I've learned that Iceland is unlike any other place I've travelled to.
-I've visited twice now and the second time I drove a camper van around the Ring Road and explored spots off the beaten path.
-The pristine landscapes, natural beauty, the variety of adventures, food and local culture is one of the best, and why I plan to return over and over again!"
+I've visited twice now, and the second time I drove a camper van around the Ring Road and explored spots off the beaten path.
+The pristine landscapes, natural beauty, the variety of adventures, food, and local culture are some of the best, and why I plan to return over and over again!"

 What makes Iceland stand out as a travel destination?